Updated January 30, 2023

 Located within the Houston Museum of Natural Science, the Cockrell Butterfly Center is home to over 50 species of butterflies.
 Visitors are free to explore the enclosure and interact with its insects.
 Visitors hoping to get up close and personal with the butterflies are encouraged to wear bright colors.

 This museum is perfect for vintage car enthusiasts and art admirers alike.
 The museum features vintage cars that have been repurposed into art by talented individuals from across the world.
 If you happen to be visiting Houston in April, you may be lucky enough to catch the annual Art Car Parade, which features a contest for the most creative cars, live music, and interactive art performances.

 Located in Uptown Houston, the Galleria is a good place to escape on a hot day.
 The shopping center features over 375 stores, two hotels, multiple dining options, and an ice skating rink!

-Where to Grab a Bite to Eat
+Where to Eat in Houston

 8.)
 Goodnight Charlie’s